 Discover the tension and results of the Cold War.
 From measures designed to keep us “safe” to the prosecution of spies and communist witch hunts to the reaction after Sputnik, this workshop will explore the Cold War through National Archives documents.
 Curriculum connections and techniques to solicit deeper student understanding of this time period will also be discussed.

-Seeking Justice and Equality: Women in the 20th Century
+Seeking Justice and Equality: Women and the 1964 Civil Rights Act

 Carolyn wanted to play baseball.
 Jo Carol and Susan wanted to stay in their classrooms and teach.
 Thelma, Helen, and Alice wanted access to jobs and equal pay.
 Learn about the stories of these Midwestern women and others who sought equality and justice through the federal courts after the passage of the 1964 Civil Rights Act.
 In addition to reviewing relevant National Archives court documents, we will explore newspaper articles, selected memoirs, documentary clips, and relevant laws to gain a rich understanding of the journey these women took.